 Even if you’re only working for yourself part-time around your main job, you’ll be responsible for any additional tax and National Insurance payments required.

 Income tax rates are calculated on total earnings, so any self-employment profits will need to be declared alongside earnings from your employer.
-This will be done as part of your Self Assessment tax turn each year.
+This will be done as part of your Self Assessment tax return each year.

 In addition to tracking your income, expenses and profits, you’ll need to save some of your self-employed income to cover the additional tax cost.
 And you should also check whether any additional amounts will fall into a higher rate of Income Tax.
 If you’re already earning close to the basic rate limit for Income Tax, which is £37,700 at the time of writing, any taxable income above that will incur the higher rate of 40%.